urinethrower/Project-Deities/README.md

 ### Method 1
 Test data can be purchased/downloaded from various data providers such as **Darwinex**, **Tick Data Suite** and even **Dukascopy**-the bank/broker.
 They can easily offer 10+ years historical data with precision to each tick (i.e. tick data).
 Data can be downloaded in various formats, including csv.
 ### Method 2
-Collecting time-series data on MetaTrader 4 is free, using the native FileWrite function, data downloaded from MetaQuotes can be exported to a csv file.
+Collecting time-series data on MetaTrader 4 is actually free if you have a demo account with any broker.
+Using the native FileWrite function, data downloaded from MetaQuotes can be exported to a csv file.

 Check out my sample code here: [hist_output](https://github.com/urinethrower/Project-Deities/blob/main/hist_output.mq4)

 Other than basic open-high-low-close (OHLC), one can also output indicators' values directly - see my William%R and RSI example in hist_output.
 Which makes it convenient to test strategies that use indicators.

-However,data collected using this method can only be accurate up to 1-Minute bars, for which I have decided to sacrifice some accuracy for increased testing speed.
+However, data collected using this method can only be accurate up to 1-Minute bars, for which I have decided to sacrifice some accuracy for increased testing speed.

 ## Backtesting single criteria trading systems